List of awards and nominations received by Drake: Billboard Music Awards

 The Billboard Music Award had been discontinued since 2007, but returned in 2011.
-Drake has won thirty four awards.
+Drake has won a record thirty nine awards.
 He was presented with the Billboard Artist of the Decade award for the 2010s, with the other finalists being Taylor Swift, Bruno Mars, Rihanna and Adele.

 Billboard Latin Music Awards

+Berlin Music Video Awards

+The Berlin Music Video Awards is an international music festival that promotes the art of music videos.